top of page

 Entre Magazine's premiere issue launched on 5 May 2024, and will now be releasing biannually (a submission period in the fall for a spring release, and a submission period in the spring for a subsequent fall release).
 If you are interested in submitting your work to be considered for Entre, we encourage you to visit our submissions page!
 While the magazine is primarily for queer and/or Latina/o/x/e artists, we accept works from all artists whose works interrogate and explore the inbetweenness of identity.

-Ray Páramo (he/him) is a gay Mexican American writer based in north Orange County (Tongva land) in Southern California.
-He recently graduated with a master's degree in English from California State University, Long Beach.
-He founded Entre as a response to the scarcity of platforms for queer Latina/o/x/e artists like himself to share their experiences; he hopes that Entre will contribute to our furthered understanding and deconstruction of the colonial ideas of identity.
+Ray Páramo (he/him) is a gay Mexican-American writer from Placentia, California.
+He graduated with his MA in English from CSU Long Beach in 2024, where he was also a Managing Editor for Watermark Journal.
+In addition to working full-time in the Learning & Development field, he has served as a writing specialist at community colleges in the Los Angeles area.
+He founded Entre to amplify the voices of queer Latina/o/x/e artists in a cultural/political climate that intends to silence those voices; he hopes that Entre will contribute to our furthered understanding and deconstruction of the colonial ideas of identity.

 © 2025 ENTRE MAGAZINE.
 ALL RIGHTS RESERVED